yukilu61/mastercard-code-challenge/README.md

 # Algorithm & Data Structure

-The algorithm used to implementation is DFS(Depth First Search) and depth first search connected city recursively Used a hash map to mark connections of current city, if two cities are connected, then mark connected city as **true**, otherwise, marked unconnected as **false**
+The algorithm used to implement city connection is DFS(Depth First Search).
+Used a hash map to mark connections of current city, if two cities are connected, then mark connected city as **true**, otherwise, marked unconnected as **false**

 ## DTO